Enabling Large Language Models to Generate Text with Citations: Human Evaluation

 \section{Human Evaluation}

-To verify that our automatic evaluation correlates with human judgement, we conduct human evaluation via Surge AI\footnote{\url{https://www.surgehq.ai/}}.
-We randomly sample 100 examples from ASQA and ELI5 and annotate outputs of selected models: ChatGPT \vani, ChatGPT \rerank, and Vicuna-13B \vani.

-We request workers to judge model generations on three dimensions similar to \citet{liu2023evaluating}---(1) utility: a 1 to 5 score indicating whether the answers are helpful to the questions\footnote{note that this is a measure of fluency and relevance to the question as opposed to correctness}; (2) citation recall: the annotator is given a sentence and all passages that the sentence cited, and is asked to judge whether the passages fully support the sentence; (3) citation precision: given a sentence and one of its citations, the annotator is asked to judge whether the citation ``fully support'', ``partially support'', or ``does not support'' the sentence.
-Each citation gets a precision score 1 if the output sentence has a citation recall of 1 and this citation is at least ``partially support''.
+To verify that our automatic evaluation correlates with human judgement, we conduct human evaluation on selected models and request workers to judge model generations on three dimensions similar to \citet{liu2023evaluating}---(1) utility: a 1-to-5 score indicating whether the generation helps answer the question; (2) citation recall: the annotator is given a sentence and all passages that the sentence cited, and is asked to judge whether the passages fully support the sentence; (3) citation precision: given a sentence and one of its citations, the annotator is asked to judge whether the citation ``fully supports'', ``partially supports'', or ``does not support'' the sentence.
+Each citation gets a precision score 1 if the output sentence has a citation recall of 1 and this citation at least ``partially supports'' it.
 See Appendix~\ref{app_sec:human} for more details.
-The results, along with our automated metrics, are presented in Table \ref{tab:human-asqa-all} and Table \ref{tab:human-eli5-all}.

 \paragraph{Model outputs score high utility.} The utility scores do not differ significantly between models, ranging $3.7$-$3.9$ for ASQA and $3.5$-$3.6$ for ELI5.
-Upon inspection, all tested models are mostly able to output fluent answers that are related to the question, despite the differences in factual correctness.
+Upon inspection, all tested models are mostly able to output fluent answers that are related to the question, despite differences in factual correctness.

-\paragraph{Our automatic evaluation of citation quality strongly correlates with human judgements.} As shown in Table~\ref{tab:human-asqa-all} and Table~\ref{tab:human-eli5-all}, the relative rankings induced by human and our automatic metrics are consistent.
+\paragraph{Our automatic evaluation of citation quality strongly correlates with human judgements.} As shown in Table~\ref{tab:human-asqa-all} (ASQA) and Table~\ref{tab:human-eli5-all} (ELI5), the relative rankings induced by human and our automatic metrics are consistent.
 The absolute citation scores from human and \citeeval{} are very close except for \rerank{} (which uses the automated citation recall for reranking).
-This suggests that an improvement on \citeeval{} citation metrics translates to improvements in human preferences.
+This suggests that an improvement on \citeeval{} citation metrics translates to improvement on human preferences.
 Furthermore, the Cohen's kappa coefficient between human and \citeeval{} suggests substantial agreement for citation recall ($0.698$) and moderate agreement for citation precision ($0.525$).
+We also show in \S\ref{sec_more_human} that our automatic evaluation achieves high accuracy when treating human annotations as gold labels ($85.1\%$ for citation recall and $77.6\%$ for citation precision).